-All students enrolled in on-campus programs are required to have proof of measles immunizations on file with Student Health prior to registration.
+All students enrolled in campus immersion programs are required to have proof of measles immunizations on file with Student Health prior to registration.

-Graduate students register through MyASU according to their enrollment appointment.
+Graduate students register through My ASU according to their enrollment appointment.
 Details regarding registration and course drop/add procedures are provided in the Registration and Tuition Payment Guide.